brandon-rhodes/python-patterns/gang-of-four/iterator/index.rst

-that Python not only supports it as a stand-alone statement, but has incorporated it into four different expressions — Python’s famous “comprehensions” that build lists, sets, dictionaries, and iterators directly from inline loops:
+that Python not only supports it as a stand-alone statement, but has incorporated it into four different expressions — Python’s famous “comprehensions” that build lists, sets, dictionaries, and generators directly from inline loops:

 .. testcode::